jkkummerfeld/website-source/content/post/2019-09-22_ConferenceApproach.md

 While putting this together I found this series of tweets from Chinmay Kulkarni interesting.
 Our opinions differ on certain points, so check them out: [https://twitter.com/chinmay/status/988410612316286976?s=20](https://twitter.com/chinmay/status/988410612316286976?s=20)

+## Postscript: Responses

+After [sharing this](https://twitter.com/jkkummerfeld/status/1175843866878066689) on Twitter, there was some interesting discussion.
+For posterity, I'm summarising that and other comments I got here:

+General

+- Be willing to leave a poster, talk, or conversation.
+It may feel polite to stay, but time is valuable, so once something no longer seems interesting, move on to something else.
+This is one reason to sit on the aisle in a talk.

+- Note taking is important because there is simply too much happening to remember.
+One suggestion was to track who you talked to and what it was about.

+- Consider going to random things and trying to understand them.
+This can lead to unexpected links to your own work and may be more interesting (as everything is new).

+- I clarified my small talk point above.
+I definitely see it is valuable, but if every conversation is small talk then you are missing an opportunity to have a conversation you couldn't have outside of a conference.

+- People vary in their preferences regarding staying up late or not.
+Some see it is valuable time to connect.
+Others get the same from morning activities like running groups.

+Talks vs. Posters

+- Talks can give a lot of content in a brief period and convey the presenter's view of the most important idea.

+- Staying for a complete talk session can expose you to work that is relevant to your interests, but you might have otherwise missed.

+- Talks are often recorded now, so you can watch them later instead (but be honest with yourself about whether you will).

+- Demos and Industry track presentations may have content not in the paper.

+- Attending a talk is a nice way to connect with someone.
+It means you are guaranteed to find them and there is a starting place for conversation.

+- Interactions at posters can make you feel part of the community in a way talks don't.

+- As the community grows we may need to explore other structures.
+For example, at RSS, work is presented as both a four minute talk and a poster session (NAACL tried a 1-minute-madness at least once, which is a similar idea).